 In a large frying pan, pour in an ample amount of olive oil for frying.
 You can also use a deep fryer if you have one.

-After about 2 minutes, add in the blended peppers, bouillon powder, thyme, and black pepper and fry for about 5 minutes.
+We need to make the sauce but we need less oil than we currently have.
+In a large saucepan, add half a cup of the same oil just used, and add the chopped onions.
+After about 2 minutes, add in the blended peppers and spices and fry for about 5 minutes.
 Add some salt if needed.
 It should be on low heat so it does not start to burn.

 Add in your gizzard and stir till it is well mixed.
 Turn down the heat to medium-low and let simmer for 5-10 minutes.
 When ready, garnish with scallions or your choice of herbs or vegetables.